Allison M Bradbury, PhD

 Contact Information

-Allison M. Bradbury, MS, PhD, is an assistant professor in the Department of Pediatrics at The Ohio State University and a principal investigator in the Center for Gene Therapy at the Abigail Wexner Research Institute.
-Dr. Bradbury earned her PhD in Biomedical Sciences from Auburn University with her doctoral research focused on development of adeno-associated virus (AAV) gene therapy for the GM2 gangliosidoses (Tay-Sachs and Sandhoff diseases), which is currently in human clinical trials.
-Her postdoctoral research was performed at the University of Pennsylvania, where she was awarded a NRSA Postdoctoral Research Fellowship.
+Allison M. Bradbury, MS, PhD is an Associate Professor with Tenure in the Department of Pediatrics at The Ohio State University and a Principal Investigator II in the Jerry R. Mendell Center for Gene Therapy at the Abigail Wexner Research Institute.
+Dr. Bradbury earned her doctorate in biomedical sciences from Auburn University with her doctoral research focused on development of adeno-associated virus (AAV) gene therapy for the GM2 gangliosidoses (Tay-Sachs and Sandhoff diseases), which is currently in human clinical trials.
+Her postdoctoral research was performed at the University of Pennsylvania, where she was awarded a NRSA F32 Postdoctoral Research Fellowship and K99/R00 Pathway to Independence.
 During this time Dr. Bradbury evaluated disease mechanisms and developed gene therapy approaches for globoid cell leukodystrophy, also known as Krabbe disease.
-She joined the Center for Gene Therapy at Nationwide Children’s Hospital in January 2020.
+She joined the Mendell Center for Gene Therapy at Nationwide Children’s Hospital in January 2020.

 -